Skip to main content

 Discrimination and harassment can take a number of different forms.
 There are broad-sweeping federal laws that prohibit discrimination and harassment against individuals on the basis of race, color, national origin, sex, religiondisability, pregnancy, and age, among other classifications, in a variety of situations.

 State and local laws may contain similar protections, and may also provide for protection in other situations.
-Many detailed laws address and prohibit, in particular, discrimination and harassment in the workplace.
-If you are an employee, and you feel you are being discriminated against or harassed by your employer or coworkers, what can you do?
+Many detailed laws address and prohibit workplace discrimination and harassment.
+If you are an employee and you are being discriminated against or harassed by your employer or coworkers, what can you do?
+You shouldn't have to cope with or handle discrimination.

-The following list contains suggestions for employees who think they are dealing with discrimination in their workplace.
+The following list contains suggestions for employees who are dealing with unlawful discrimination in their workplace, which include speaking to an attorney, your employer, the human resources department, and the U.S. Equal Employment Opportunity Commission.

 First, Speak to an Attorney